chandama/touken-west/docs/planning/phase-1/README.md

 2. **Add dynamic cascading filters** ✅ - Update filter dropdowns to show only relevant options based on currently selected filters
 3. **Extract and display Meito status** ✅ - Parse the Description field to identify famous named swords and display this prominently
 4. **Complex AND/OR filter combinations** ✅ - Enable advanced filtering with groups like "(Masamune AND Juyo) OR (Sadamune AND Tokubetsu Juyo)"
-5. **Literal string search with quotes** - Support exact phrase matching using double quotes (e.g., "Juyo 11")
+5. **Literal string search with quotes and autocomplete** ✅ - Support exact phrase matching using double quotes (e.g., "Juyo 11") with real-time autocomplete suggestions

 ## Key Features